 The Anderson, Indiana, native is a 20-year veteran of the college coaching ranks, including two seasons as a head coach.
-He has made nine postseason appearances as a college assistant, reaching the NCAA Tournament three times.
+He has made 10 postseason appearances as a college assistant, reaching the NCAA Tournament four times.

 Gary’s first season in West Lafayette was a successful one, as he helped guide the Boilers to the NCAA Tournament for the sixth year in a row.
 Forward Robbie Hummel was named an honorable mention All-American and received first-team All-Big Ten recognition after leading Purdue in scoring, rebounds and blocked shots.

 Hummel was selected by the Minnesota Timberwolves in the second round of the 2012 NBA Draft, becoming the eighth player to be drafted by an NBA franchise or spend time on an NBA roster after receiving Gary’s guidance.

 In 2012-13, Gary oversaw an influx of youth in the Boilermaker frontcourt and helped guide center A.J.
 Hammons through one of the finest freshman seasons in program history.

 Hammons earned Big Ten All-Freshman Team honors after finishing the season with averages of 10.6 points, 6.0 rebounds and 2.0 blocks per game.
 He led the Big Ten with an average of 2.3 blocks per contest in league play, and wrapped up the campaign ranked second on Purdue’s freshman charts in blocks (67), third in rebounds (204) and sixth in points (359).

 Two years ago, Gary helped Kendall Stephens earn Big Ten All-Freshmen accolades after making 64 three-pointers, the most for a Big Ten freshman and the second most by a freshman in school history.